Z2Doggo/H1Z1-C-Server/README.md

 ## How to Download
-WARNING: This will only work if you have bought the H1Z1: Just Survive from steam before the game was shutdown!
+WARNING: This will only work if you have 'Z1: Battle Royale' formerly known as 'H1Z1: King of the Kill' from steam!

 Use [DepotDownloader](https://github.com/SteamRE/DepotDownloader)

-Example (Downloading H1Z1: Just Survive)
+Example (Downloading H1Z1: King of the Kill)
-AppID : 295110  DepotID : 295111   ManifestID : 8395659676467739522
+AppID : 433850  DepotID : 433851   ManifestID : 6098349229565958949

-cmd : `dotnet .\DepotDownloader.dll -app 295110 -depot 295111 -manifest 8395659676467739522 -username YOURUSERNAME -password YOURPASSWORD`
+cmd : `dotnet .\DepotDownloader.dll -app 433850 -depot 433851 -manifest 6098349229565958949 -username YOURUSERNAME -password YOURPASSWORD`

 ## Setup ClientConfig.ini
 In the H1Z1 Folder you will have a file called "ClientConfig.ini".